Payment Flow and Custom Development

 Good to know

-In Stripe's Subscription object, the subscription status field may have these values:
+In Stripe's Subscription object, the subscription status field can have values:

 'active' | 'canceled' | 'incomplete' | 'incomplete_expired' | 'past_due' | 'paused' | 'trialing' | 'unpaid';